NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/AddAMonaiAuto3DsegInferenceExtensionTo3Dslicer/README.md

 <!-- Add a short paragraph describing the project. -->

 This project aims to implement MONAI Auto3DSeg in a 3DSlicer extension.
 This will enable fast inference with NVIDIA GPUs and CUDA and slower inference with CPU only.
-Auto3DSeg is a relatively new technique in the MONAI project and our first experiments have been successful inference is not as complicated as using the MONAOLabel inference function.\
+Auto3DSeg is a relatively new technique in the MONAI project and our first experiments have been successful. inference is not as complicated as using the MONAOLabel inference function.\
 A future aim is to integrate Auto3DSeg training into the MONAILabel extension.

 ## Objective